-The festival traditionally draws more than 25,000 spectators who enjoy the aromas and tastes of dozens of delicacies from the festival's Food Court.
+The festival traditionally draws thousands of spectators who enjoy the aromas and tastes of dozens of delicacies from the festival's Food Court.
 Culinary delights have spanned the globe -- from China to Greece, with such taste-tempting items as gyros, stir-fry, bloomin' onions and spiral spuds.
 Booths feature vendors specializing in down-home favorites like ice cream, fudge, fresh-squeezed lemonade and snow cones.

-Visitors also are drawn to the Iris Festival's entertainment and dance stages.
-The entertainment stage features blues, gospel, bluegrass and country music performers during the two-day event, and the dance stage is a crowd pleaser at the opposite end of the festival area, featuring a varied lineup of performances, including jazz and tap, square dancing, line dancing and clogging.
+Visitors also are drawn to the Iris Festival's music and dance stages.
+The music stage features blues, gospel, bluegrass and country music performers during the two-day event, and the dance stage is a crowd pleaser at the opposite end of the festival area, featuring a varied lineup of performances, including jazz and tap, square dancing, line dancing and clogging.